 Retired after 24 years as outdoors writer, photographer and columnist for The News Tribune, Tacoma.
 Recipient of numerous regional & national writing awards.
 Two-time recipient of OWAA’s national “Best of the Best” award for newspaper writing.
 NOWA president 1993.
 Enos Bradner Award recipient, 1998.
 Magazine freelancer.
 Book author.
 Editor.
 Specialties saltwater and freshwater fishing, big-game hunting, small-game hunting, backpacking, family camping, boating, fisheries management, wildlife management, travel, RVing, other subjects.
 Former Alaska correspondent for The Associated Press.

 H: 503-668-6320 C: 503-410-1554

 Freelance outdoor writer and professional photographer of fishing, hunting, habitat restoration, fish and wildlife management, mushrooming, and more, with a fisheries biology background.
-Contributor to Game and Fish Magazine, Northwest Sportsman, (columnist), Salmon Trout Steelheader, Oregon Hunter, Fishing and Hunting News, and Midwest Outdoors.
+Outdoor Editor of Vancouver Columbian, contributor to Game and Fish Magazine, Northwest Sportsman, (columnist), Salmon Trout Steelheader, Oregon Hunter, Fishing and Hunting News, and Midwest Outdoors.
 Member: Oregon Hunter Association, Freshwater Trust.

 HAROLD PFEIFFER (AC)